rodmor59/node-express-user-auth-microservice/README.md

-# Node.js Express REST API Demo and Starter
+# Node.js Express User Authorization Microservice
-Welcome to the Node.js Express REST API demo repository!
-This project showcases how to develo a basic RESTful API using Node.js, Express, and Jest.
-It provides a standardized project structure, an example endpoint, and it's corresponding Jest tests, serving as a valuable resource for learning and kickstarting the development of more complex RESTful APIs.
+Welcome to the Node.js Express User Authorization Microservice!
+This project is a work in progress and it will include the complete functionality for managing user access, including: Signup, signin, user edit and delete, authorization check and password reset.

 Feel free to explore the code and don't hesitate to reach out with any questions or feedback you may have!